 What Does John 2:1-11 Mean?

 John 2:1-11 describes a wedding in Cana where Jesus turns water into wine when the celebration runs out of drink.
-This miracle, the first of his signs, reveals his glory and power in a quiet, generous way.
-It shows that Jesus brings abundance and joy where there is lack, and invites us to trust him even in ordinary moments.
+This miracle shows Jesus’ power over nature and reveals his glory in a quiet, joyful way.
+His mother trusts him, the servants obey, and the guests enjoy the best wine saved for last - pointing to the abundance and grace found in Christ.

 John 2:1-11